deankemball/jswrapplets/instructions.md

 ## 4 submit button

-create a button element and append it to the form. write a function that gathers the data of the form and displays an alert in the browser, showing the data that was just submitted
+create a button element and append it to the form. write a function that gathers the data of the form and displays an `alert()` in the browser, showing the data that was just submitted.

+### optional

+use a `confirm()` instead of `alert()` and allow the user to go back and edit form fields before re-submitting.